CLOSER-Cohorts/archivist-utilities/README.md

 The 'QV and TV Mappings' worksheet MUST contain column headings with the following titles:

 - Questionnaire prefix
-- Question name
+- Question name (from questions)
 - Dataset prefix
 - Variable name
 - Topic id

 The 'DV' worksheet MUST contain column headings with the following titles:

-- Derived Dataset prefix
+- Derived dataset prefix
-- Derived Variable Name
+- Derived variable name
-- Source Dataset prefix
+- Source dataset prefix
-- Source Variable Name
+- Source variable name

 When generating mapping files from the input spreadsheet, if a worksheet row contains insufficient information, i.e. it doesn't contain values in all required cells, that row will not be used in the creation of a mapping file.
 The columns required for each type of mapping file are listed below.